ornl-neams/saline/README.md

 All properties are evualted as saturated liquid.

- The default data is transcribed from
+ Data derivation is described in:

- Jerden, James.
-Molten Salt Thermophysical Properties Database Development: 2019 Update.
+ Henderson, Shane, Agca, Can, McMurray, Jake W., and Lefebvre, Robert Alexander.
+Saline: An API for Thermophysical Properties.
- United States: N. p., 2019.
-Web. doi:10.2172/1559846.
+ United States: N. p., 2021.

  Units:
   - Conductivity  - Watts per Meter-Kelvin (W/m K)